Capabilities

 Structural Foam

 Structural foam molding is a low pressure injection molding process where gas is introduced into melted polymer for the purpose of reducing density and weight of the finished product while increasing the strength.
 The structural foam molding process utilizes a resin that has been injected with gas then into the mold, where the gas expands and fills the mold with foam.
 As the foam flows through the mold, the surface cells collapse.
 Solid skins are formed against the walls of the mold, while the core of the part remains structurally foamed.
 Because the outer skin is solid and the center of the wall is foam, the part weight is reduced up to 20%.
 Structural foam yields parts that are larger and sturdier than injection molding.
-The process pressures are much lower than in injection molding, thereby producing parts that are structurally sound, nearly stress-free and have minimal warpage.
-Parts made are thicker and sturdier than with other processes, have faster cycles due to better heat transfer of aluminum, allow for multiple molds to be run at the same time using different colours/materials, parts are recyclable and significant reduction in cost and increases in productivity.
+The process pressures are much lower than in injection molding, thereby requiring less steel and reducing mold cost.
+Aluminum is often used to increase cooling to reduce cycle times.
+Parts tend to be, nearly stress-free and have minimal warpage.
+Parts also cycle faster than convention examples of similar thicknesses due to reduced resin content.

 Stack Mold